Authentic Italian fare with fresh seafood & pasta. Cash only, no reservations for small parties - plan ahead for this gem!

 Noodle Pudding in Brooklyn Heights is a rewarding dining experience, known for its excellent rice balls, carpaccio, and pasta, though it has payment and reservation restrictions.

-"Customers highly recommend the pasta dishes, rice balls, and fried calamari.
-The trippa is also noted as being particularly good."
+"Customers particularly recommend the pasta dishes, rice balls, and carpaccio.
+Fried calamari and trippa are also mentioned positively."

 Important Note

-The restaurant is cash-only and does not accept reservations for smaller parties.
+This restaurant is cash-only and does not accept reservations for small parties.
 It also does not open until 5 PM, making it unsuitable for lunch.

 Positive"Noodle Pudding was recommended as a dining option."